i5heu/ouroboros-kv/README.md

 ```

 ## Terminology
-- **Chunk**: A segment of data created by the Buzhash algorithm for deduplication.
+- `Chunk`: A segment of data created by the Buzhash algorithm for deduplication.
-- **Slice**: A segment of data created by Reed-Solomon encoding, which includes both data and parity slices.
+- `Slice`: A segment of data created by Reed-Solomon encoding, which includes both data and parity slices.
-- **Sealed\***: Data that has been processed through the entire pipeline (chunked, compressed, encrypted, erasure coded).
+- `Sealed*`: Data that has been processed through the entire pipeline (chunked, compressed, encrypted, erasure coded).
 Like SealedHash or SealedSlice.
-- **Cleartext**: Original unprocessed data.
+- `ClearText`: Original unprocessed data.
+- `DataMeta`: Metadata about the data, including references to `ChunkMeta`.
+- `ChunkMeta`: Metadata about a specific chunk, including references to `Slice`s.

 ## License